Falmouth's lifeboats

 Learn more about the two lifeboats below.

-The Shannon replaces the Severn class all-weather lifeboat Richard Cox Scott which served the station for 23 years.
-Having reached the end of its operational life, the lifeboat was retired on 25 January 2025.
+Decibel Too replaces the Severn class all-weather lifeboat Richard Cox Scott which served the station for 23 years.
 Richard Cox Scott was named by Her Majesty Queen Elizabeth II on 1 May 2002.
+Having reached the end of its operational life, the lifeboat was retired on 25 January 2025 and was replaced by the relief Shannon George and Frances Phelon until the station's new lifeboat was delivered.

 The Shannon class lifeboat has a crew of six and an operating speed of 25 knots with a range of 250 nautical miles and can reach casualties fast in calm or rough seas.